What is Dialysis?

-- removes waste, salt and extra water to prevent them from building up in the body
+- Removes waste and extra fluid to prevent them from building up in the body.

-- keeps a safe level of certain chemicals in your blood, such as potassium, sodium and bicarbonate
+- Keeps a safe level of certain minerals in your blood, such as phosphorous, potassium, and sodium.

-The third type of dialysis is in-center hemodialysis which occurs at one of our dialysis units located in Detroit and throughout the metropolitan area.
+- The third type of dialysis is in-center hemodialysis.
+This occurs at one of the GHS dialysis units located in Detroit and throughout the metropolitan area.